 A credit score is a number between 350 - 850 on a scale created by the Fair Isaac Corporation (FICO).
 This number is known as your FICO® score, and it is used by lenders as a snapshot of your credit history and a summary of risk involved to lending to you.

-Your FICO score can easily be your best possible asset to obtaining home financing at competitive rates, or it can be an obstacle to securing a loan or credit.
+Your FICO score can be an asset to obtaining home financing at competitive rates, or it can be an obstacle to securing a loan or credit.

 Your credit score matters.
 When you apply for a home loan with American Pacific Mortgage, we will check your credit score for you as part of the pre-application process.
 What factors go into determining a credit score?